helpingstar/cs285-script/script/CS_285_Lecture_2_Imitation_Learning_Part_2.md

 132. So for any state sampled from P train, uh, your error is less than or equal to epsilon.
 133. It's actually enough to just assume that the expected value of the error is less than or equal to epsilon, which is more realistic, of course, because typically you train for the expected value of the, uh, of the loss.
 134. And with DAG, with, uh, with DAG, which we'll talk about later, it's an algorithm that we'll introduce at the end of the lecture.
-135. It'll make this problem go away because it'll make P train and P by theta the same, but for now they're not the same.
+135. It'll make this problem go away because it'll make P train and P by θ the same, but for now they're not the same.
 136. So that's going to be a problem.
 137. We're going to show that the expected number of mistakes is, uh, going to be epsilon T squared in the worst case.
 138. And then of course with DAG, or when they become equal, it will be epsilon T.
 139. Uh, so that'll the DAG stuff, don't worry about it yet.
 140. That'll come at the end of the lecture.
-141. Uh, but if P train is not equal to P theta, uh, then here's what happens.
+141. Uh, but if P train is not equal to P θ, uh, then here's what happens.
 142. What we can do if we want to figure out the expected value of the cost, uh, is we can describe the distribution over states at time step T as a sum of two terms.
 143. And one of those terms is going to be easy to analyze and the other term will be really complicated and we'll just use a bound for that.
 144. So we can say that at time step T there's some probability that you didn't make any mistakes at all, meaning some probability that you stayed on the tightrope, that you did everything right.
 145. And if the probability of making a mistake at each step step is epsilon and you start off at an indistribution state, uh, meaning you start off at a state sample from P train, then the probability that you made no mistakes for T time steps is just one minus epsilon to the power T, little t.
-146. So we can say that P theta ST is equal to one minus epsilon to the power T times P train ST because that's the probability that you didn't make a mistake.
+146. So we can say that P θ ST is equal to one minus epsilon to the power T times P train ST because that's the probability that you didn't make a mistake.
 147. And if you didn't make a mistake that you're still in the distribution P train plus one minus that one minus one minus epsilon to the T times some other distribution.
 148. So it's just saying that, there's some part of your distribution for all the possibilities where you didn't do anything wrong and then there's everything else.
 149. And the weight on the part where you did nothing wrong is one minus epsilon to the T and the distribution there is P train.